abuomar80/kamautomation/README.md

 ## 🙏 Acknowledgments

-Developed for and by the KAM Support Team to streamline FOLIO tenant management and reduce manual configuration time.
+Developed for and by the KAM Support Team to streamline MEDAD tenant management and reduce manual configuration time.

 ---